csmutz/apache_tls_fingerprint/README.md

 # apache_tls_fingerprint
 Expose TLS fingerprint metadata in apache mod_ssl.
 Cover all attributes necessary for ja3, ja4, and optimal fingerprints.

-Optimal is a fingerprint created for testing here that uses the length of the 4 fields and is superior to ja3 or ja4 in a most ways: separates the same from different software well, is very compact, is transparent, and works with many data analysis methods.
-Optimal is probably a misnomer (minimal is probably a better name).
-This fingerprint is not widely used (nor is it being proposed for general use--ironically it probably is not actually optimal).
+Optimal (or minimal) is a fingerprint created for testing here that uses the length of the 4 fields inlcuded and is an alternatives to ja3 or ja4 that is very compact, is transparent, and works with many data analysis methods.

 ## Notes